moshe-olshansky/EigenVector/README.md

 -n, --norm - which normalization to use; NONE for no normalization; other possibilities are VC, VC_SQRT, KR, etc.
 Other arguments and options are like in eigenVectorRscript.R.
 So a typical usage is:
 **Rscript --vanilla eigFromHicRscript.R [options] hicfile chr fout binsize**
 Note that you will need strawr R package (in addition to the other two).
+To install strawr on linux do:
+sudo Rscript -e 'remotes::install_github("aidenlab/straw/R")'
+alternative open an R session and do:
+remotes::install_github("aidenlab/straw/R")

 The run produces two files: fout and fout.report.
 The first one holds the eigenvector.
 The second one contains run information.
 The last line lists the following quantities:
 lam1 - the approximation to the first eigenvalue